 6) The Advantage of Third-Party Food Aggregators

 In conclusion, as technology grows and evolves more than ever as digitization in India has taken off and as dining and lifestyle trends change due to the pandemic, there will be and already is a growing focus and switch to the cloud kitchen model.
 The mobility, delivery app integration, ease of expansion and a much lesser quantity of upfront investment being needed make it an extremely attractive and profitable option.
-Several challenges to food business have been eliminated solely due to the concept of cloud kitchens and the ease of setting one up is unparalleled, even during the pandemic ties.
+Several challenges to the food business have been eliminated solely due to the concept of cloud kitchens and the ease of setting one up is unparalleled, even during the pandemic ties.

 The future of food is shining in front of our eyes.
 It is time to seize the opportunity and switch to delivery!
 (Make sure you wear a mask, though!)